 Everyone is talking about calories and fad diets, but only a few people focus on their macros.
 How much muscle you gain and how much fat you can lose depends entirely on the macronutrient ratios in your diet.
 Macronutrients include protein, carbohydrates, and fat.
 These are the only nutrients that provide your body your calories.
 If you read my previous article, you’ll see that 100 calories worth of carbs will impact your body differently than 100 calories worth of protein.
 Macronutrient ratios can make or break your diet.

-In my previous post, I’ve mentioned the amount of calories in macronutrients.
+In my previous post, I’ve mentioned the number of calories in macronutrients.
 It’s essential to remember these numbers, regardless of your fitness goals.

 • 1 gram of protein provides 4 calories